 2) Pick a new hairstyle with confidence.
 When choosing a new hairstyle, it’s important to be armed with the knowledge to help pick the right option.
 A haircut can dramatically enhance your best facial features (and downplay stuff you don’t like).
 Knowing your face shape and how a haircut can balance facial features are two big steps in knowing how to confidently choose a new hairstyle.

 3) Look at some pictures.
 Once you’ve figured out which type of haircut can help balance out your facial features, take a little time to pick a few haircuts that you like.
-The best way to do this is to browse our extensive gallery of men’s hairstyles -- from long to short to trendy, we’ve got you covered.
 Select a few options and print them out and take them with you to the barbershop or salon.
 Don’t be shy about doing this -- your barber or stylist will appreciate the effort as it lets him see exactly what you’re looking for.

 While you’re with your barber or stylist, be sure to ask them to show you styling techniques you can do at home -- this will help make adapting to a new style a bit easier, too.